brunoshiroma/benchtool-runner/README.md

 python3 benchtool_runner/generate_token.py [SHEET_ID]
 ```
 It will open a browser to ask for permissions and then output the generated token
-You will need a **credentials.json**, in same dictory of execution [Google documentation](https://developers.google.com/docs/api/quickstart/python) for Python
+You will need a **credentials.json**, in same dictory of execution, [Google documentation](https://developers.google.com/docs/api/quickstart/python) for Python